midflandir/BiciU/Readme.md

 ## How to use

-Just run the Main.java on any IDE (the app works just in Java console)
+Just run the Main.java on any IDE (the app works only on Java console)

 ## Autor